Donald Trump Blasts Fox News’ Ed Henry In Series Of Retweets About Mark Levin Interview

-President Donald Trump on Sunday took to Twitter to issue attacks on Fox News host Ed Henry in a series of retweets following an interview the conservative cable news host conducted on the network Sunday morning with Mark Levin.
+On Sunday, President Donald Trump took to Twitter to issue attacks on Fox News host Ed Henry.
+He did so in a series of retweets following an interview the conservative cable news host conducted with Mark Levin on the network September 29.

 Per Mediaite, Levin, a conservative radio personality, seemed visibly annoyed with the Fox News host during an appearance on the Sunday edition of Fox & Friends when he was questioned by Henry about President Trump’s Ukraine scandal.

-Henry pressed Levin, who vigorously defended the 45th president, about whether or not he believed that Trump did anything illegal in his July call with Ukrainian President Volodymyr Zelensky, where the president asked him to investigate conspiracies about Russian interference into the 2016 election and asked him to investigate claims pertaining to one of his political rivals, former Vice President Joe Biden and his son, Hunter Biden.
+Henry pressed Levin, who vigorously defended the 45th president, about whether or not he believed that Trump did anything illegal in his July call with Ukrainian President Volodymyr Zelensky.
+He was referring to the call in which the president asked him to investigate conspiracies about Russian interference in the 2016 election as well as asking him to investigate claims pertaining to one of his political rivals, former Vice President Joe Biden and his son, Hunter Biden.

 “What crime was violated?”
 Levin said.
 “It’s not illegal.
 The question is whether Biden did something illegal.
 The president didn’t do anything illegal.”